 Interested?
 Learn more about how you can become another one of our phenomenal graduates making a difference for God’s Kingdom.
 Listen to Dr. John Moore, Professor of Biology, discuss the value of having of a Christian perspective in biology.

-Do medical schools want biology majors?
-Over the last thirty years, nearly every Taylor biology graduate who completed our program with at least a 3.6 GPA and good score on the MCAT has been accepted into medical schools like University of Michigan, Harvard, Mayo Clinic, University of Chicago, Indiana University, Ohio State University, Johns Hopkins and many other top-notch medical schools.
+Over the last thirty years, nearly every Taylor biology graduate who completed our program with at least a 3.6 GPA and earned a good score on the MCAT was accepted into medical school.
+Graduates have attended schools like University of Michigan, Harvard Medical School, Mayo Medical School, University of Chicago, Indiana University, Ohio State University, and Johns Hopkins University, among others.

-After four years of studying biology at Taylor, you’ll be ready to take the next step towards careers in: medicine, research, physical therapy, ecology, public health, nursing, wildlife biology, veterinary medicine, teaching at the high school or college level and so many others.
+After four years of studying biology at Taylor, you’ll be ready to take the next step towards careers in medicine, research, physical therapy, ecology, public health, nursing, wildlife biology, veterinary medicine, education and many others.

 Read this testimony from Becky (Chow ’09) Hoesli, a Taylor biology/pre-med graduate who is currently studying at the University of Michigan.